digitalandyeu/shell-toolbox/README.md

-# digitalandyeu-shell-scripts
+# Common shell scripts

-Useful shared shell scripts and configs
+Common shell scripts and utilities to simplify the development